Update: There are new rules as of 2021, which you can view in our article about independent contractor laws.

 What is California Assembly Bill 5?

-AB5 requires employers who hire independent contractors to reclassify them as employees if the work performed does not pass a three-pronged test.
+AB5 is an independent contractor law that requires employers who hire independent contractors to reclassify them as employees if the work performed does not pass a three-pronged test.
 The law is an expansion of a 2018 California Supreme Court ruling made in the Dynamex Operations West, Inc. vs. Superior Court of Los Angeles case.

-In the court case, California Supreme Court judges ruled that employers must use a three-pronged test when determining whether workers should be classified as employees or independent contractors.
+In the court case, California Supreme Court judges ruled that employers must use a three-pronged test when determining whether or not to classify workers as employees or independent contractors.
 AB5 simply codifies the test and expands its application beyond California’s Wage Orders.